Full-spectrum Doula Services

 Full-spectrum doulas are privately engaged by clients and are often not covered through medical insurance plans.
 Some privately employed abortion and loss doulas charge for their services, some health centers that provide abortion care offer volunteer doula services to their patients, and some private doulas offer these services at no cost to the client.

-All of my full-spectrum doula services are offered on a pro-bono / volunteer / donation basis.
+I offer up to 8 hours of my full-spectrum doula services on a pro-bono / volunteer / donation basis per client.
+Extended services can be contracted from there if desired.

-Abortion care in particular can be very costly with time constraints to access funds and is so stigmatized to the point where many people don’t have support within their usual support circles and yet can use as much as they can find, so I don’t require monetary compensation for any of the abortion and loss services I provide.
+Abortion care in particular can be very costly with time constraints to access funds and is so stigmatized to the point where many people don’t have support within their usual support circles and yet can use as much as they can find, so I am committed to offering a level of this support to my community at no cost to the client.

 I focus most of my work in the Cincinnati/NKY area and am most familiar with abortion care and access and restrictions in the state of Ohio, but I am able and willing to support pregnant people through their options and decisions regardless of location.